Oct 12 Note from Will:

 Evaluating and hiring the Superintendent is one of the School Committee’s most important charter responsibilities.
 The Committee has an obligation to the Superintendent to communicate its standards to him clearly.
 To do this we should:

-- Favor annual individual performance evaluations by each School Committee member over the composite evaluation that the School Committee has used in previous years.
+- Emphasize the annual individual performance evaluations by each School Committee member over the composite evaluation that the School Committee generates and mandate that each composite evaluation compiled from individual submissions be generated by a nonpolitical employee of the district rather than a member of the School Committee.

 - Communicate measurable goals around diversity and inclusion and closing the Opportunity Gap, especially in extracurricular activities, hiring, and other areas not measured by MCAS.